 Automated — The installer displays the dialog boxes but does not wait for user interaction.

 On Linux and macOS systems, the installer displays information necessary for setting your environment variables in the Product Configuration Notes dialog box.
 If you use the installer in automated or silent mode, you must locate your MATLAB Runtime installation directory in order to set the library path after installation.
-For more information, see Set MATLAB Runtime Path for Run-Time Deployment.
+For more information, see Set MATLAB Runtime Path for Deployment.